 As a blogger, it is all too easy to see why such articles persist.

 Attention spans are honestly not what they used to be.
-So many folks want shortcuts, quick and dirty ideas, and the Cliff notes.
-Additionally, the true experts at the design style are creative types living out the simplicity of the lifestyle and rarely taking videos or profiting from teaching it.
+So many folks want shortcuts, quick and dirty ideas, and Cliff notes.

 Decor Ideas to Guide

 Beautiful bones and architecture may be the steepest challenge depending upon your home’s age and style (unless you happen to have billions in the bank, are building new, or are lucky enough to live in a farmhouse in Sweden).

 Are there existing architectural elements in your space upon which you may be able to build?